doug8679/py-tac-toe/README.md

 # **py-tac-toe**
-A simple PyGame Tic-Tac_toe implementation as a learning experience with Pythong and PyGame.
+A simple PyGame Tic-Tac-Toe implementation as a learning experience with Pythong and PyGame.